MARVEL: Multi-Agent RTL Vulnerability Extraction using Large Language Models: MARVEL

 \subsection{Supervisor Agent}

 The \textit{supervisor} orchestrates the \textit{executor agents} to perform the security analysis.
 The supervisor agent's system prompt is shown in~\autoref{fig:supervisor-agent-system-prompt}.
-The system prompt hints at the order and usage of the executor agents, but the supervisor agent may call on them in any order and multiple times.
-The supervisor can explore the system design by listing folder content and reading files.
-Files can be retrieved with and without annotated file numbers.
-The latter is helpful for code files, helping the agent report buggy line numbers correctly.
-Ultimately, the supervisor agent produces a report on the security issues found in the design.
-We used \texttt{gpt-4.1} as the LLM for the supervisor agent, selecting a temperature of 0.14.
-We found the supervisor agent would exceed the context window of smaller models, so we opted for this new OpenAI model, which has a context window of 1,047,576 tokens.
-Exploratory experiments showed that a low, non-zero temperature was beneficial for \sol{}.
+Beyond coordination, the supervisor agent is also responsible for identifying relevant security properties in the design documentation to create a test plan and, accordingly, calling upon the executor agents.
+The supervisor can explore the hardware design by listing folder content and reading files.
+Files can be retrieved with and without annotated line numbers.
+The latter is helpful for code files, helping the agent report buggy line numbers.
+The executor agents return short reports describing potential issues; the supervisor can then accept an issue, escalate the analysis by invoking additional executor agents, or inspect the code directly to refine or validate the finding.
+Ultimately, the supervisor agent produces a security report of the design.
+The system prompt hints at the order and use of executor agents, but the supervisor agent may call them in any order and any number of times.